-Dr. Sarah Ito and Dr. Magdalena Fuentes at Ocean Park Optometry are skilled at providing myopia management services.
-They employ all the available methods, such as orthokeratology, soft multifocal lenses, and atropine drops.
+Dr. Sarah Ito at Ocean Park Optometry is skilled at providing myopia management services.
+She and the team employ all the available methods, such as orthokeratology, soft multifocal lenses, and atropine drops.
 They are early adopters to incorporate new technologies as they develop.
 They utilize all the latest and best instruments to provide care, such as the Aladdin biometer which tracks the growth of the eye to monitor the effectiveness of treatment.
 They are focused on precision as well as ongoing safety.
 They treat each child with care and pay attention to the whole person, not just the eyes.
 With years of experience, a team of caring professionals, and a track record of success, they are eager to help your child to have the best vision and experience possible.
 For more information, please visit opoptometry.com.
 Thank you!

 At Ocean Park Optometry, we are your expert team at the forefront of the eye care profession.
 With compassion and respect, we strive to positively and profoundly impact every person we serve.
 We earn our reputation of excellence through the highest standards and integrity.
 We believe our patients deserve the very best.
 We live our mission everyday and we make decisions for our patients the same way we do for our closest family and friends.